Battle of Arawe: American counter-attack

 Following the American attack, Komori pulled his remaining force back to defend the airstrip.
 As this was not an Allied objective, the Japanese were not subjected to further attacks by ground troops other than occasional patrol clashes and ambushes.
 As a result of the supply shortages, many of the Japanese soldiers fell sick.
-Attempts to bring supplies in by sea from Gasmata were disrupted by U.S. Navy PT boats and the force lacked enough porters to supply itself through overland trails.
-Komori concluded that his force was serving no purpose, and on 8 February informed his superiors that it faced destruction due to supply shortages.
+Attempts to bring supplies in by sea from Gasmata were disrupted by U.S. Navy PT boats, and the force lacked enough porters to supply itself through overland trails.
+Komori concluded that his force was serving no purpose and on 8 February informed his superiors that it faced destruction because of supply shortages.
 They responded by ordering Komori to hold his positions, though his force was awarded two Imperial citations in recognition of its supposed success in defending the airstrip.

 Aftermath

 The 1st Marine Division's landing at Cape Gloucester on 26 December 1943 was successful.
 The Marines secured the airfields that were the main objective of the operation on 29 December against only light Japanese opposition.
 Heavy fighting took place during the first two weeks of 1944 when the Marines advanced south to the east of their initial beachhead to secure Borgen Bay.
-Little fighting took place once this area had been captured and the Marines patrolled extensively in an attempt to locate the Japanese.
-On 16 February, a Marine patrol from Cape Gloucester made contact with an Army patrol from Arawe at the village of Gilnit.
-On 23 February, the remnants of the Japanese force at Cape Gloucester were ordered to withdraw to Rabaul.
+Little fighting took place once this area had been captured, and the Marines patrolled extensively in an attempt to locate the Japanese.
+On 16 February a Marine patrol from Cape Gloucester made contact with an Army patrol from Arawe at the village of Gilnit.
+On 23 February the remnants of the Japanese force at Cape Gloucester were ordered to withdraw to Rabaul.

 The Komori Force was also directed to withdraw on 24 February as part of the general Japanese retreat from western New Britain.
-The Japanese immediately began to leave their positions, and headed north along inland trails to join other units.
+The Japanese immediately began to leave their positions and head north along inland trails to join other units.
 The Americans did not detect this withdrawal until 27 February, when an attack conducted by the 2nd Squadron, 112th Cavalry and the Marine tank company to clear the Arawe area of Japanese encountered no opposition.
-The Director Task Force subsequently established a number of observation posts along the southern coast of New Britain and increased the distances covered by its reconnaissance patrols.
-Komori fell behind his unit, and was killed on 9 April near San Remo on New Britain's north coast when he, his executive officer and two enlisted men they were travelling with were ambushed by a patrol from the 2nd Battalion, 5th Marines, which had landed around Volupai and captured Talasea, on the Willaumez Peninsula, in early March.
+The Director Task Force subsequently established observation posts along the southern coast of New Britain and increased the distances covered by its reconnaissance patrols.

+Komori fell behind his unit and was killed on 9 April near San Remo on New Britain's north coast when he, his executive officer, and two enlisted men they were travelling with were ambushed by a patrol from the 2nd Battalion, 5th Marines, which had landed around Volupai and captured Talasea on the Willaumez Peninsula in early March.

 The Japanese force at Arawe suffered much heavier casualties than the Allies.
 The Director Task Force's total casualties between 15 December 1943 and the end of major fighting in the area were 118 dead, 352 wounded, and four missing.
 Most of these casualties were members of the 112th Cavalry Regiment, which suffered 72 killed, 142 wounded and four missing.
 Japanese casualties over this period were 304 men killed and three captured.